slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

          resource = context;
       }

+      // this is important, authorization process will actually invoke authentication process, the authentication process in the AuthenticationMiddleware only
+      // invoke authentication process for default auth scheme, but authorization process in AuthenticationMiddlwarfe will do authentication process for each
+      // auth scheme specified in e.g [Authorize(AuthenticationSchemes = "Foo, Bar")]
       var authorizeResult = await policyEvaluator.AuthorizeAsync(policy, authenticateResult!, context, resource);  // <----------------------b4
-      var authorizationMiddlewareResultHandler = context.RequestServices.GetRequiredService<IAuthorizationMiddlewareResultHandler>();
+      // look like we can check authenticateResult here and return 401, but the idea is authorize the request to see if it is 403 then see whether to return 401 or 403 var authorizationMiddlewareResultHandler = context.RequestServices.GetRequiredService<IAuthorizationMiddlewareResultHandler>();

       await authorizationMiddlewareResultHandler.HandleAsync(_next, context, policy, authorizeResult); // <---------------------b5, call IAuthenticationHandler.ChallengeAsync()